Chrishell Stause Sizzles In White Bikini To Motivate Her Followers

 The shot showed the Dancing with the Stars Season 29 contestant posing with her left hand on her hip and her right forearm pressed against her head as she flashed a smile.

-She put her flawless figure on full show in a triangle top with double sets of strings tied around the back of her neck with another around her torso.
+She put her flawless figure on full show in a triangle top with double sets of straps tied around the back of her neck, with another around her torso.
 It plunged low at the chest as she showed off her glowing tan and décolletage.

-Chrishell paired it with matching plain white bottoms that sat low over her hips to highlight her toned abs.
+Chrishell paired it with matching plain white bottoms which sat low on her hips to highlight her toned abs.

-The 39-year-old real estate agent wore her highlighted hair down and pushed her locks over to her left side as it cascaded over her bare shoulders.
+The 39-year-old real estate agent wore her highlighted hair down and pushed it over to her left as it cascaded down her bare shoulders.

-The snap appeared to be taken at sunset during golden hour at the beach as the stunning natural light bounced off the ocean behind her.
+The snap appeared to be taken at sunset during the golden hour at the beach, as the stunning natural light bounced off the ocean behind her.

-She tagged her glam team on the snap, including makeup artist Kissed by Nicholas, hairstylist Bradley Leake, and photographer Lindy Lin.

 Chrishell also urged her fans to share their own "healthy decisions" in the comments section so that they could motivate one another.

-Plenty of her followers did, while others heaped praise on her stunning bikini body.
-One message of praise came from her boyfriend, Dancing with the Stars pro Keo Motsepe, who she began dating last year.
+Plenty of her followers did just that, while others heaped praise on her stunning bikini body.
+One compliment came from her boyfriend, Dancing with the Stars pro Keo Motsepe, who she began dating last year.

-“Definitely motivated,” he teased alongside two fire and two heart eye emoji, shortly after Chrishell’s Selling Sunset co-star Mary Fitzgerald teased this week that there’s a good chance Keo could feature on the upcoming season of the Netflix reality series.
+"Definitely motivated," he teased alongside two fire and two heart eye emoji.

+Recently, Chrishell's Selling Sunset co-star Mary Fitzgerald teased that there's a good chance Keo could feature on the upcoming season of the Netflix reality series.

 "This made me put my bag of chips away," businesswoman Barbara Corcoran joked with an embarrassed and crying laughing emoji.